apache/apisix/docs/en/latest/plugins/jwe-decrypt.md

 :::note

 After enabling `is_base64_encoded`, your `secret` length may exceed 32 chars.
-You only need to make sure that the length after Decode is still 32 chars.
+You only need to make sure that the length after decoding is still 32 chars.

 :::